aler9/sensor-imu/README.md

 C library for interacting with various IMUs (MPU6000, MPU6050, MPU6500, ICM20600, ICM20601, ICM2062).

 Features:
-* Works with the Raspberry Pi and probably with almost every single-board computer equipped with I2C
+* works with the Raspberry Pi and probably with almost every single-board computer equipped with I2C
 * IMU model and address are autodetected during initialization
 * sampling rate up to 1khz (with 400khz I2C enabled)
+* orientation estimation algorithms are available in folder `/orientation`

 ## Usage